Written Expression Learning Disorder Workup

 Formulas that include consideration of standard scores and the regression effects of intellectual/achievement discrepancies are considered most accurate; however, all methods can be criticized as being less than scientific.
 A child can meet the criteria for eligibility for special services in one school district and not in another.
 Criticism of this system of determining disabilities is not uncommon.
 Consulting professionals familiar with the psychometric properties of achievement and intellectual tests and their use in special education determinations may be helpful.
 In addition, many school districts now include failure of response to remedial educational interventions as a criteria for diagnosis.

-Referenced tests assess written expression
+Some tests used to assess written expression include the following:

 • Test of Written Language, 3rd edition measures (1) contrived writing including vocabulary, spelling, style (capitalization and punctuation); logical sentences (writing conceptually sound sentences); and sentence combining (measuring syntax) subtests; and (2) spontaneous writing (scored for thematic maturity, contextual vocabulary, syntactic maturity) for children aged 7 years and 6 months to those aged 17 years and 11 months.[6]